List of Eureka Seven characters: Other characters

-In Hi Evolution: Eureka, Iris is unrelated to Eureka but they develop a kinship as Eureka protects Iris from the military.

 Noah is an Iriomote three-toed sloth (イリオモテミツユビナマケモノ, Iriomote Mitsuyubi Namakemono) that is kept by Naru as her pet.
 When Ao joins Team Pied Piper, she entrusts Noah in his care.

 A young Japanese Defense Force Officer who intends on catapulting Japan's International status by aggressive means.
 He allies himself with Truth to learn the power of Scub Coral and the Secrets, believing that it can transform into the military power that Japan needs much to intimidate her neighbors.
 Nakamura does not hesitate to manipulate various Japanese military personnel and use Truth's power to achieve his goal.
 Nakamura lets it slip to Gazelle that he is of Okinawan descent, however, he is in denial of his origin.
 Later, Nakamura resigns from the military to pursue another extreme nationalistic plan of his.

 In an alternate history, Nakamura becomes Japan's Vice Minister of Foreign Affairs in 2027.

 A US army officer who has involved himself in the affairs of Japan and Okinawan independence for decades.
 His goal is to capture the IFO Mark I and Eureka.
 He later leads a task force to eliminate Génération Bleu.

 The only survivor of Japanese ground force in Eureka's battle with Truth a decade ago, and a colonel in the Japanese army.
 With a strong sense of duty, he risks himself to protect Ao as he promised to take care of Eureka's child before she went to the fight.
 Endo suffers a brutal murder by Truth and the Japanese Army blames Ao for it as an excuse to take him under custody.

 Endo has a small role in the final Hi-Evolution film as a member of Dewey's unit within the Green Earth military.
-Along with Ruri Flame, he sacrifices himself to detonate bombs and collapse the space elevator as part of Dewey's final plan.
+He assists Dewey's pursuit of Eureka and Iris by hacking into A.C.I.D.'s financial records to track the pair's location.
+At the film's climax, he sacrifices himself alongside Ruri Flame to detonate bombs and collapse the space elevator as part of Dewey's final plan.
 He is shown to have an image of Eureka as the wallpaper on his computer, and prior to his death expresses that he wishes he could have seen her again.